MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/assignment-methods.md

 - **Order by**: If multiple agents match the conditions in a rule, you can use the "Order by" clause to find the best-suited one.
 You can specify the following order by clauses:

   - **Ordering Attributes**:

     - **Most idle (preview)**: In preview release, this option is available for voice channel queues only.
 The work item is routed to the agent who is idle the most among all the agents who match skills and capacity.
 For more information, see the [Types of assignment methods](#types-of-assignment-methods) section.
     - Round robin
     - Unit-based available capacity
     - Profile-based available capacity
     - Proficiency
     - Skill count

   - **User Attributes**: These attributes are defined on the system user entity.

 A sample assignment rule is explained in the following scenario with a screenshot.

 ![Sample assignment method](media/ur-sample-assign-scenaro.png "Sample assignment method")

 The first condition specifies the "user skills" on which the operator is an exact match.
 Then the user attributes are evaluated.
 The different user attributes are specified with operators, and values for each attribute, such as the **Presence status** attribute, should be equal to "Available" or "Busy".
 On the right of the operator, you can specify the value that you want the attribute to be matched against.
 The values can be "static," such as "presence status equals Available or Busy".
-If you specify "dynamic," the condition will be matched at runtime based on the expression you specify—for example, if you specify "Preferred Customer Type Equals Conversation.Contact.Membership Level," the "preferred customer type" of every agent will be matched against the dynamically calculated membership level of the customer associated with the chat.
+If you specify "dynamic," the condition will be matched at runtime based on the expression you specify.
+For example, if you specify "Preferred Customer Type Equals Conversation.Contact.Membership Level," the "preferred customer type" of every agent will be matched against the dynamically calculated membership level of the customer associated with the chat.

 Dynamic match reduces the effort of having to write and maintain multiple static rules for each permutation and combination of the possible value.

+### How the limit on offering a work item repeatedly to an agent works

+By default, an agent can decline an assignment of work items three times, which includes reject and notification time-out.
+This number is indicated by the null value in the OData call and can be updated in the OData call.
+After three attempts, the system won't try to offer the same work item to the same agent and tries to assign to the next agent.
+If no agent matches, the work item remains open in the queue until it's manually handled.
+If other agents are added to the queue, the system will try to assign to them.

+If 100 agents decline the work item by rejecting or letting it time out, the work item remains open and won't be offered to the 101th agent.

+These limits aren't applicable to supervisor assigned or active work items transferred by agents.

+You can update the OData call as follows to modify the limit:

+`var data = { "msdyn_number_of_declines_allowed": 3 } // update the record Xrm.WebApi.updateRecord("msdyn_omnichannelconfiguration", "d4d91600-6f21-467b-81fe-6757a2791fa1", data).then( function success(result) { console.log("Omnichannel Configuration updated"); // perform operations on record update }, function (error) { console.log(error.message); // handle error conditions } );`

 ### See also